mbr/simplekv/docs/boto.rst

 2.25).

 Note that boto is not a dependency for simplekv.
-You need to install it "manually", otherwise you will see an :exc:`~exceptions.ImportError`.
+You need to install it manually, otherwise you will see an :exc:`~exceptions.ImportError`.

 Here is a short example: